 SEO is a great tool that can really help you to assist your business or website in taking off and becoming stable.
 Using search engine optimization can help you to rank higher in Google, generating organic traffic, and bringing more and more new people to your site over time through clicks.
 A lot of businesses use these SEO techniques to try and bring in new clients and customers since it is a tried and true method that has worked for many time and time again.

 That being said, sometimes things do not go as planned.
 Your SEO agency may be able to do a lot to help you but sometimes, the results are just not there.
 In fact, they can even be quite negative.
 Let’s explore ten ways to tell if an SEO company is killing your business and see if we can get you back on the right track.

-A Preface: How Can My SEO Agency Possibly Be Doing Harm?
+How Can My SEO Agency Possibly Be Doing Harm?

 You hire an SEO agency or any similar entity to assist you in getting more clicks and views from potential customers and clients organically.
 It makes sense that the results would be positive, especially since it is a service that you pay for.
 Sometimes, even the best SEO agencies make mistakes, though, leading to issues that could harm your business.
 Alternatively, sometimes SEO agencies do not do everything by the book or do what is best for your individual case.

 This is why it is important to understand exactly what is going on with your business and what is being done by the SEO agency to better your campaign.
 Understanding this can help you get an idea of what they are doing to assist your business or potentially harm it.
 Let’s take a closer look at the red flags you should be looking out for.